run-house/runhouse/docs/troubleshooting.rst

    .. code:: shell

-        runhouse start
+        runhouse server start

    If you previously already had a version of Runhouse installed and started, you will need to run:

    .. code:: shell

-        runhouse restart
+        runhouse server restart

-   * To exit out of the process and run it in the background instead, you can do ``Ctrl+C`` and then ``runhouse start --screen``.
+   * To exit out of the process and run it in the background instead, you can do ``Ctrl+C`` and then ``runhouse server start --screen``.
-     Please first make sure regular ``runhouse start`` does not error out prior to testing it out in a screen.
+     Please first make sure regular ``runhouse server start`` does not error out prior to testing it out in a screen.

-   * If you previously specified a custom port in step 2, add ``--port <my_port>`` to the runhouse start command.
+   * If you previously specified a custom port in step 2, add ``--port <my_port>`` to the runhouse server start command.

 6. Initialize the Runhouse cluster in Python as follows.
 Make sure to use ``localhost`` as the cluster address rather than the true IP, as you manually created the tunnel above.